hoangnh092185/MeowMe/README.md

 * `git clone <https://github.com/hoangnh092185/MeowMe> this repository`
 * `open file with Android Studio`

-App should be ready to run using the android amulator.
+App should be ready to run using the android emulator.

 ## license ##